Stormy Daniels Files Suit, Claims NDA Invalid Because Trump Didn't Sign At The XXX

 The actress issued a statement in January addressed "To Whom It May Concern" saying, "I am not denying this affair because I was paid 'hush money' as has been reported in overseas owned tabloids.
 I am denying it because it never happened."

-The existence of the non-disclosure contract became known after The Wall Street Journal reported Cohen arranged to pay Clifford $130,000 just days before the 2016 presidential election to stop her from going public with her story.
-Money for the payment was drawn from Essential Consultants LLC, a company that Clifford says in the complaint Cohen created" for the express purpose of hiding the true source of funds."
+The existence of the nondisclosure contract became known after The Wall Street Journal reported Cohen arranged to pay Clifford $130,000 just days before the 2016 presidential election to stop her from going public with her story.
+Money for the payment was drawn from Essential Consultants LLC, a company that, Clifford says in the complaint, Cohen created" for the express purpose of hiding the true source of funds."

-Cohen has said he paid Clifford out of his own pocket and that he was never reimbursed by the Trump campaign or the Trump Organization.
-However, he's refused to explain why he paid Clifford the generous sum.
+Cohen has said that he paid Clifford out of his own pocket and that he was never reimbursed by the Trump campaign or the Trump Organization.
+However, he has refused to explain why he paid Clifford the generous sum.

 Common Cause, a government watchdog group, filed a complaint with the Federal Election Commission stating that the payment was an in-kind contribution to the Trump campaign.

-Cohen denies the allegations saying they are "factually unsupported and without legal merit, and my counsel has submitted a response to the F.E.C."
+Cohen denies the allegations, saying they are "factually unsupported and without legal merit, and my counsel has submitted a response to the F.E.C."

-It is unclear if Clifford intends to return the $130,000 payment from Cohen.
+It is unclear whether Clifford intends to return the $130,000 payment from Cohen.

 According to the lawsuit, Clifford was inspired to step forward with her account of at least one tryst with Trump at the Beverly Hills Hotel shortly after the Access Hollywood tape was released.
 In it, Trump is caught using crude language about women and describing how he would hit on them.
 But Cohen, who at the time was an attorney for the Trump Organization, stepped in with a set of documents and lots of cash.